Anurodh1122/LiquidGlassSlab/README.md

    - Finger or cursor tracking speed
 3. Drag the slab on the canvas to reposition

-The shader includes two pre-built presets you can try instantly:
+The shader includes three pre-built presets you can try instantly:
 ![Preset Display](./assets/preset.gif)
 | Preset | Description | Recommended Use |
 |---------|--------------|-----------------|